bilalhaider11/houzz-scraper/README.md

    - Solution: Run `playwright install chromium`

 3. **"Module not found"**
-   - Solution: Ensure virtual environment is activated: `source venv/bin/activate`
+   - Solution: For local installation, ensure virtual environment is activated: `source venv/bin/activate`
+   - For Docker: Ensure you're running the container with the correct image

 4. **"Environment file not found"**
-   - Solution: Copy `.env.example` to `.env` and configure your API keys
+   - Solution: Copy `env.example` to `.env` and configure your API keys

 5. **"Rate limit exceeded"**
    - Solution: Increase delays in config or use proxy service